Delighted to have two poems included in November's issue of The Lake. Thanks to the editor, John Murphy.

 Thanks so much to Allegro's Editor, Sally Long.

-I'm so pleased that the editors of Algebra of Owls selected my poem
+Thanks so much to the editors of Algebra of Owls for accepting one of my poems

 'It was when it was when it was'.
 It appeared online at Algebra of Owls.

-The poem came after a time of grief for my parents.
-It more or less appeared unbidden during and after a visit back to our once home, at Cheldon, in Devon.
+The poem appeared following a visit back to a once upon time home, at Cheldon, in Devon.

 Thanks so much Algebra of Owls editors.